IBM/airlock-sdk-ios/Example/Pods/Target Support Files/Pods-AirLockSDK_Example/Pods-AirLockSDK_Example-acknowledgements.markdown

 ## AirLockSDK

-Copyright (c) 2019 International Business Machines.
+Copyright (c) 2019 International Business Machines

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal